bodeoni/episkills/readme.md

 # Learn Python for epidemiology

-This course is currently in progress.
-Updates will be posted weekly through ~Dec 2015.
-I plan to develop these materials into something more conducive to self-study, so check back or sign up for the mailing list at www.episkills.com.
+The lessons posted here are from an in-person course I taught in the fall of 2015.
+I have developed these materials into something more conducive to self-study at www.episkills.com.

 ##Getting started